roboflow/inference/inference/core/active_learning/README.md

 dynamically collected and submitted in batches into user project.
 These batches are then ready for labeling within the Roboflow platform.

-To decide which datapoints should be collected - Active Learning components use sampling strategies that can be defined by users.
+To decide which datapoints should be collected, Active Learning components use sampling strategies that can be defined by users.

 ## Active Learning configuration